 The handling of the body follows legal and procedural steps, typically managed by the PAD organization.
 A doctor will confirm the death and issue a death certificate.
 This is required by Swiss law, and it ensures that the death occurred under legal conditions.
 The local authorities are also notified, and the death must be officially registered.

-Repatriation costs can vary but are generally high due to the logistics involved.
+Repatriation costs vary but are generally high due to the logistics involved.
 Families should inquire about these costs in advance and decide on the preferred method of handling the body.

 Do You Need a Doula?